 How Student's Housing May Affect Financial Aid

-The student's cost of attendance and Hampshire Grant will be reduced if the student is not purchasing the College's FULL meal plan.
+The student's cost of attendance and their institutional need-based grant will be reduced if the student is not purchasing the College's FULL meal plan.
 These changes will occur through October 1 for the fall term and through March 1 for the spring term.
 No change to the budget or Hampshire Grant will be made if a change to the FULL meal plan purchase happens after these dates.

 Students living at home with their parent(s) or family will have a more significant reduction in their cost of attendance and their corresponding Hampshire Grant eligibility.
 Students planning to commute from home must inform the financial aid office of this living arrangement.
 Please contact the financial aid office for more details.

 Students who receive scholarships from private organizations (not including federal or state grants) are allowed to reduce the self-help portions of their awards before grant aid is reduced.
 The sequence for adjusting awards is student loan, work-study eligibility, and, finally, Hampshire Grant aid.
 Students may request, in writing, to have their family contributions reduced instead of the loan and work-study.
 In practice, we do not reduce any award for smaller outside scholarships without the student's written request.
 For example: if a first year student receives an outside scholarship of $1,000, we do not automatically reduce the student loan.
 Students may reduce their student loans by requesting it in writing.
 Larger outside scholarships may result in a student's Hampshire Grant being reduced; see the next paragraph to learn in what situations this may occur.